 - Second-hand smoke emerges from the burning of tobacco products.

 - Combustion pollutants arise from burning materials.
-In homes, the chief sources of combustion pollutants are inadequately-vented fuel-burning appliances.
-These include fire places, stoves, dryers, wood stoves, among others.
+In homes, the chief sources of combustion pollutants are inadequately ventilated fuel-burning appliances.
+These include fireplaces, stoves, dryers, and wood stoves, among others.

 The different types of combustion pollutants are listed below.